ImanovFuad/Python/Object-model.md

 A _StationHistory_ object contains information about the ID of the meteostation, the time granularity of the retrieved data ('tick','hour' or 'day' - where 'tick' represents data sampled every minute) and of course the raw data: temperature, humidity, pressure, rain and wind speed.

+### The Historian class
+This convenience class is dual to Forecaster.
+Instances of this class are returned by meteostation weather history queries such as:

+    h = owm.station_hour_history(39276)
+    h = owm.station_tick_history(39276)

-The clients of this class can benefit from a few convenience methods which allow to obtain the time series of each of the measured physical entities: this is particularly useful for example when creating cartesian charts.
+A _Historian _ object wraps a _StationHistory_ object and provides convenience methods that make it possible, in example, to obtain the time series of each of the measured physical entities: this is particularly useful for example when creating cartesian charts.

 ### The weatherutils module
 This utility module provides functions for searching and filtering collections of _Weather_ objects.